-March 1, 2011, marked the beginning of NASA’s Engineering Services Contract (ESC) at the Kennedy Space Center (KSC), Florida.
-The ESC is an institutional services contract providing engineering services to the Kennedy Space Center and the NASA programs, and projects carried out within KSC.
-The ESC is truly anintegrated team consisting of the prime contractor, QinetiQ North America, and thirteen teammates.
+March 1, 2011 marked the beginning of NASA’s Engineering Services Contract (ESC) at the Kennedy Space Center (KSC), Florida.
+The ESC is an institutional contract providing engineering services to the Kennedy Space Center and the NASA programs and projects carried out within KSC.
+The ESC is an integrated team consisting of the prime contractor, QinetiQ North America, and thirteen teammates.
 Sierra Lobo is one of the major teammates on the ESC, with employees distributed over six different organizations.

 SLI employees consist of a wide variety of highly skilled professionals including scientists, chemists, engineers, designers, technicians and laboratory personnel working in electrical and fluids design engineering organizations, and multiple laboratories and test facilities.
 Projects on the ESC are diverse, ranging from designing new launch complexes to testing lunar soil.

 Since the end of the Shuttle program, ESC and KSC have switched focus to new programs and projects.
 One such undertaking is the development of capabilities to support the future launches of the NASA Space Launch Systems (SLS).
 The SLS is a Space Shuttle-derived heavy-lift expendable launch vehicle and is part of NASA’s deep space exploration plans, including a manned mission to Mars.